Joint-Photon-Sciences-Institute/MD-EXAFS/docs/usage.md

 Options:
 - `--base-dir`: Directory containing FEFF inputs (default: feff_calculations)
-- `--workers`: Number of parallel processes (REQUIRED - should match number of working directories)
+- `--workers`: Number of parallel processes (REQUIRED)
 - `--feff-path`: Path to FEFF executable (default: auto-detect bundled version)

-The tool will inform you of the optimal number of workers based on your directory structure.
+**Important:** Each FEFF calculation (one per atom) runs independently.
+You can use multiple workers to parallelize these calculations, up to the total number of calculations.

 #### HPC Execution